 To help address these challenges, Shell runs various projects that provide access to adequate healthcare to communities, often in partnership with local non-governmental organisations or development bodies.
 We also have health facilities that are available to employees, contractors and, where possible, to local people.

 In the Niger Delta, for example, the Obio Cottage Hospital in Port Harcourt has become one of the most visited health facilities in the region.
 It was set up by Shell Petroleum Development Corporation (SPDC) in 2010 and offers a community health insurance scheme.
-In 2014, more than 45,000 people were enrolled on the health scheme and SPDC supports 27 health facilities in the Niger Delta.
+At the end of 2015, more than 45,000 people were enrolled on the health scheme and SPDC supports 27 health facilities in the Niger Delta.

 In Iraq, we partner with the AMAR International Charitable Foundation (AMAR ICF), a charity that helps communities in the Middle East to rebuild their lives after conflict.
 Together, we train women from local communities to provide vital health services to thousands of people every month, supporting health education in schools as well as providing access to clean water.